-The proceeds of the issuance of Preferred Securities would provide an important source of future financing for the operations of and investments in non-utility businesses which are exempt under the Act or have been approved by the Commission.
-26 Preferred Securities may be issued in one or more series with such rights, preferences, and priorities as may be designated in the instrument creating each such series, as determined by Black Hills' board of directors.
-Dividends or distributions on Preferred Securities will be made periodically and to the extent funds are legally available for such purpose, but may be made subject to terms which allow the issuer to defer dividend payments for specified periods.
+The proceeds of preferred securities would provide an important source of future financing for the operations of and investments in non-utility businesses which are exempt under the Act or have been approved by the Commission.
+Preferred stock or other types of preferred securities may be issued in one or more series with such rights, preferences, and priorities as may be designated in the instrument creating each such series, as determined by Black Hills' board of directors.
+Dividends or distributions on preferred securities will be made periodically and to the extent funds are legally available for such purpose, but may be made subject to terms which allow the issuer to defer dividend payments for specified periods.
+Preferred securities may be convertible or exchangeable into shares of Black Hills common stock or indebtedness.
+Preferred securities may be sold directly through underwriters or dealers in connection with an acquisition in a manner similar to that described for common stock in Item 1.D.4.a.